Payment monitoring systems: a complete guide for payment teams

 9. Link monitoring to actions

 Monitoring becomes powerful when it drives decisions.
 Start with recommendations: reroute traffic, enable 3D Secure for risk segments, retry soft declines, throttle velocity, and pause poor-performing providers.
-Then automate based on confidence.
+Then automate — but how much you automate should depend on two things: how confident you are in the signal, and how risky the action is if you're wrong.
+High confidence means the action is unambiguous, repeatable, triggered by a clear signal, and has a proven track record.

 Safe path: manual action → suggested automation → full automation